SichangHe/sichanghe.github.io/src/notes/cs/networking.md

 ## autonomous system (AS)

-a.k.a domain
+set of router following same policy, a.k.a domain

 - distinct operator
 - transit traffic: traffic across two AS
 - stub AS: on the border, no transit trafic
-    - transit AS: opposite
+    - transit AS: opposite; promise to route you anywhere
 - multihoming: network with multiple provider
 - peering point: host network equipment